 Find out more about the facilities and features by reading our Experience Visit

-The final phase of the school will extend the Secondary facilities including extensive sports facilities including a pool, a gymnasium and multi-purpose sports fields together with an amphitheatre to extend music and drama facilities.
+The final phase of the school, which started in 2019-20, extended the Secondary facilities including extensive sports facilities including a pool, a gymnasium and multi-purpose sports fields together with an amphitheatre to extend music and drama facilities, specialist facilities for music, art and foreign languages, fully-equipped science labs and computer labs.
 Recent improvements include a new School Library which is well stocked and designed to encourage a love of reading.
 The school has opened a canteen and encourages all children to eat a healthy meal together.

 What the inspectors say